 There will be a free poetry reading with my poet David J. Rothman on Thursday night from 7-9 pm in Springdale next to Zion where there are also available less expensive lodging if wanted.
 The workshop Friday is from 8:30 am to 4 pm at Zion Lodge Park in the meeting room.
 If you wish to stay overnight on Thursday and Friday, be aware that the Lodge's weekend rates go into effect on Friday, and you can see the difference in price online.
 Let me know if I can be of more help.
 I'm going to make my reservations very soon to insure I can stay at the lodge.
 Lin Floyd

 Reduced rates at ZION LODGE in Zion Park:

 1. HOTEL ROOM: The majority of hotel rooms at Zion Lodge include two queen-sized beds (while a few rooms are available with on king-size bed.
 These rooms feature a full private bath and either a balcony or a private porch.
 Other amenities include a 37-inch flat-screen television with satellite reception.
 The hotel rooms are located in a separate building from the main lodge, but they are located within easy walking distance from the lodge as well as many hiking and walking trails.
 WiFi access available.

-Reduced prices include all taxes and charges (Mar 1-4) Regular price: Mar 5 on almost double.
+Reduced winter prices include all taxes and charges (Mar 1-4) Regular price: (Mar 5 they are slightly higher.)

 $154.42 (1- 2 people=$77.21 each),